 For the computation of the pitch spectrogram, spectral peaks in the frequency range between 55 Hz and 5 kHz are processed.
 The weighted magnitude and the instantaneous frequency of the spectral peaks are evaluated in order to identify the strongest signal periodicity in the frequency range between 55 Hz and 2093 Hz.
-The pitch estimation algorithm is based on the pair-wise analysis of spectral peaks [3].
+The pitch estimation algorithm is based on the pair-wise analysis of spectral peaks [5].
 The idea of the technique lies in the identification of partials with successive (odd) harmonic numbers.
 Since successive partials of a harmonic sound have well defined frequency ratios, a possible fundamental frequency (F0) can be derived from the instantaneous frequencies of two spectral peaks.
 Consecutively, the identified harmonic pairs are rated according to harmonicity, timbral smoothness, the appearance of intermediate spectral peaks and harmonic number.
 Finally, the resulting pitch strengths are added to a pitch spectrogram.
+Then, short pitch tracks are build from salient pitches in order to identify the predominant periodicity.